 The Molly Brown House Museum offers a variety of educational programs for families.

-The museum is excited to announce a whole suite of new family programs in 2019, including:
+The museum has a whole suite of family programs, including:

 - Homeschool Days for homeschool students